StreetCare

 StreetCare is a voice for people experiencing homelessness or housing insecurity.

-Since 2009, our StreetCare program has empowered people with lived experience of homelessness to be advocates for law and policy reform that improves lives.
-Members drive change using public forums such as the media, and through advocacy to decision-makers.
+Since 2009, StreetCare has empowered people with lived experiences of homelessness to be advocates for law and policy reform that improves lives.
+Members drive change using public forums including the media, and through direct advocacy to decision-makers.

-StreetCare members are supported to emphasise the human cost of homelessness, demand a safe home as a human right, and reduce stigma for those experiencing homelessness or living in social housing.
+StreetCare members are supported to emphasise the human cost of homelessness, advocate for a safe home as a human right, and reduce stigma for those experiencing homelessness or living in social housing.

-The group plays a vital role advising the NSW Government and its agencies, academics, and housing and homelessness organisations.
-StreetCare members have briefed politicians from all sides of politics and regularly participate in forums including the NSW Government’s Rough Sleeping Taskforce and the End Street Sleeping Collaboration.
+The group plays a vital role advising government agencies, academics, and housing and homelessness organisations.
+StreetCare members have briefed politicians from all sides of politics and regularly participate in forums including the End Street Sleeping Collaboration.

 StreetCare guides the broader advocacy work of our Homeless Persons’ Legal Service.
-It provides valuable insights into the systemic barriers that prevent people from having a safe and secure home, and practical solutions that give dignity and opportunity to people living in social housing, on the street or in insecure accommodation.
+It provides valuable insights into barriers preventing people from having a safe and secure home.
+It also offers practical solutions for empowering people living in social housing, on the street or in insecure accommodation to live with dignity and security

 StreetCare successes